bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

     :align: center

-In general ``Charts`` have standard inputs, like we have showed earlier but as we'll see in the next paragraph, some charts types still need specific inputs  to work effectively due to their own specific nature.

 Specific arguments
 ------------------

 For some chart types we support specific arguments which only make sense in that specific chart context.
 For instance, if you use a Timeseries chart, the x-value (index) for each group has to be datetime values.
 Or, if you want to use the Categorical HeatMap, columns names and the specified index have to be string type values.

-Going ahead with a few more examples: as you have seen before, in the Histogram chart you need to set up the ``bins`` and, additionally, you can pass a ``mu`` and ``sigma`` to get the ``pdf`` and the ``cdf`` line plots of theoretical normal distributions for these parameters.
+Going ahead with a few more examples: as you have seen before, in the Histogram chart you need to setup the ``bins`` and, additionally, you can pass a ``mu`` and ``sigma`` to get the ``pdf`` and the ``cdf`` line plots of theoretical normal distributions for these parameters.

 In the Bar charts case, if you pass several groups, they will be shown ``grouped`` by default:

 .. image:: /_images/charts_bar_grouped.png
     :align: center

 But if you specify the argument ``stacked`` as True, it will be shown as stacked bars as follows:

 .. image:: /_images/charts_bar_stacked.png
     :align: center

 |

 So, besides the shared arguments specified in :ref:`charts_generic_arguments` and the general :ref:`charts_interface_inputs` we have listed in the previous paragraph, each class support the following custom arguments:

 Area